pexels-mikhail-nilov-6964083

 If Biden and the Democrats enact a corporate income tax rate increase, they will have to explain why they just increased your utility bills

-If President Biden and congressional Democrats hike the corporate income tax rate, Texas households and businesses will get stuck with higher utility bills as the country tries to recover from the pandemic.
+If President Biden and congressional Democrats hike the corporate income tax rate, Texas households and businesses will get stuck with higher utility bills.

 Customers bear the cost of corporate income taxes imposed on utility companies.
 Corporate income tax cuts drive utility rates down, corporate income tax hikes drive utility rates up.